 Both curry powder and garam masala are spice blends that can be used to add color and flavor to a dish.
 While curry powder appears to be a British invention, garam masala is authentic and widely used on the sub-continent; however, the exact blend of spices used to make it varies from region to region.
 But what else separates these two popular Indian cuisine seasonings?
 How different are the spices and flavors?
-Let’s dive in with another SPICEography Showdown.
+Let’s compare.

 The word “garam” in Hindi means hot and “masala” means blended spices.
 Garam masala is generally used as a finishing spice for a dish and is stirred in after the dish has been cooked to preserve the robust and aromatic flavors of the spice blend.
 The word “curry” is thought to come from the Tamil word “kari” referring to a thin sauce used for meat and vegetables.
 Premixed curry powder is typically used during the cooking process, not solely as a finishing spice.

-Can garam masala be used as a substitute for curry powder or vice versa?
+Can garam masala be used as a substitute for curry powder?
+And vice versa?

 While both spice mixes do contain many of the same ingredients, the flavor profiles are noticeably different.
 For starters, turmeric does not have a particularly strong flavor.
 This means that the flavor of curry powder is usually relatively mild.
 Much of curry powder’s flavor is due to the fenugreek, cumin and other spices used in it and not the turmeric.